Free libertarian English language course and alternative guide to British culture

 CONDUCTOR: ¡Serás gillipollas!
 Yo soy de Lepe. ¡Coño! ¡Otra idiota fingiendo no saber nada de inglés!

 ANJA: What are they talking about?

 CHRIS OFF: She’s making out that’s she’s foreign and can’t make out what he’s talking about.
 But he’s caught her out!
 9.6 Explain what he is on about.
 You know the routine.

 ZAK WASHINGTON: Next time we’ll pretend to be asleep.

 Fare (noun) this is the price that you pay for a ticket, or to use different forms of transport.
 It can be used for aeroplanes, taxis, buses etc. The money that you pay for education, tuition and courses is called a fee.
 A tariff is a list of official or controlled prices that can be found in the reception area of a hotel, or on the wall of a bar.
 This would also be the name for an amount of money that you would pay to bring goods into a country.

 You have been invited to talk on one of these second-rate talk shows that are on daytime TV Everybody that you know is watching the show.
-The topic of the day is WHO IS THE MOST GUILTY OF BLOCK ING UP THE STREETS AND MAKING MODERN TRAVEL A NIGHTMARE?
-You are going to try and make sense of this chaos out there, with a serious debate.
-And don’t say that you don’t want a serious debate, because this is as serious as it gets.
+The topic today is WHO IS THE MOST GUILTY OF BLOCKING UP THE STREETS AND MAKING MODERN TRAVEL A NIGHTMARE?
 Fact: More people died in traffic accidents last century than in both world wars.
 It is something that affects all of us.
-Each student must choose a ‘role’ from the list below, or alternatively create their own role.
+First, do the exercise below.
+Second, each student must choose a ‘role’ from the list below.

 9.7 Vocabulary for roads and transport.
 Match the following words with their meanings.